WING-NUS/cs6101/_pages/about.md

 ---
 permalink: /
-title: "Biweekly Fri 13:00-15:00 @ Zoom"
-excerpt: "About me"
+title: "Web, IR and NLP Public Reading Group"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
 Our reading group will be conducted as a group seminar, with class participants nominating themselves and presenting the materials and leading the discussion.
-In the Sem II of AY2020/2021, there will be 7 reading sessions, which will be held from 1 pm to 3 pm on Friday biweekly.
+In the Sem II of AY2020/2021, we will focus on the topics of **Conversational System**, **Recommender System** and **their intersections**.
+There will be 7 reading sessions, which will be held from 1 pm to 3 pm on Friday biweekly.
 On alternate Thursdays 1-3 pm, we will have project consultation sessions.
 Please see the detailed schedule in the table.

 <a href="http://cs6101.slack.com/">A mandatory discussion group is on Slack</a>.
 Students and guests, please login when you are free.
 If you have a @comp.nus.edu.sg, @u.nus.edu, @nus.edu.sg, @a-star.edu.sg, @dsi.a-star.edu.sg or @i2r.a-star.edu.sg. email address you can create your Slack account for the group discussion without needing an invite.